praneethalakshmi08-max/Visor_quantum/README.md

   - Offers an AI learning assistant that answers questions and provides explanations when learners need additional support.
 6. Progressive Learning Path
   - Organizes content from beginner to itermediate topics, ensuring learners build a strong foundation before moving to advanced concepts.
+ 7. Progress Dashboard
+    - The Progress Dashboard records quiz performance completed learning modules, and overall learning progress enabling learners to monitor their improvement throughout the course.

 ## Technologies Used:
 ## Frontend